 Repair motion lights so you are not lighting a buffet in a dark corner nobody watches.

 Bird feeders are lovely in April; spilled sunflower chips are a midnight buffet.
 Switch to catch trays, reduce evening fill levels, or move feeders toward open lawn away from foundation beds if cameras show repeat visits along the same path.
+The same spilled seed story appears in mice in garage and shed because rodents and raccoons both follow calories that never make it into a sealed container.

 When professional wildlife control fits